GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-enterprise/index.md

 ## Private Chrome Web Store for your organization {: #private-cws }

 Any Google Workspace organization can have its own private instance of Chrome Web Store.
+To access it, users must be signed into Chrome with their organization credentials.

-To access this, you need to use a slightly different URL than that of the public store, which specifies your Google Workspace domain:
+You also need to use a slightly different URL than that of the public store, which specifies your Google Workspace domain:

 * **Public Chrome Web Store:** &emsp;